Home ImprovementTile Adhesive vs Grout – What’s the Difference?

 If warm water doesn’t loosen the adhesive enough, you can move on and try the second method.

 When using a steamer, work in small areas to prevent the adhesive from hardening up again.
-Again, start by putting down covers to make cleaning up easier.
+Patience is key when removing old tile adhesive.
+Follow these steps to make the process easier:

 Depending on the state of the wall after you have removed the tile adhesive, you may need to have it skimmed.
 This is to ensure a flat surface for the new tiles.
 In some cases, if the mortar is especially strong, it may be best to have the wall replastered.